hrantgartley/hrantgartley/README.md

 Currently a senior majoring in IT at the University of North Alabama

-* 🌍  Based in Florence, AL
+* 🌍  I'm based in Florence, AL
 * 🧠  I'm learning NodeJS and Rust
 * 🤝  I'm open to collaborating on projects that help me learn understanding these two technologies